A Complete Guide To White Ink Tattoos

 Only Use Small Amounts Of Lotions

-Try to apply lotion each time your wash the tattoo to prevent the area from drying out afterwards.
-However, you should never apply a new layer of lotion over an older layer without washing the area clean first, as this can cause tattoo bubbling.
+Try to apply a think layer of lotion each time you wash the tattoo to prevent the area from drying out afterward.
+However, you should never apply a new layer of lotion over an older layer without washing the area clean first, as this can cause tattoo bubbling and set you up for an infection.

 Ensure the lotion you use is tattoo-friendly and contains no artificial colors or scents, as these are known to commonly irritate newly tattooed areas of skin, which can delay healing and cause unnecessary discomfort.